 Farmowners Insurance – farmowners insurance sold for personal, family or household purposes.
 This package policy is similar to a homeowners policy, in that it has been developed for farms and ranches and includes both property and liability coverage for personal and business losses.
 Coverage includes farm dwellings and their contents, barns, stables, other farm structures and farm inland marine, such as mobile equipment and livestock.

 Federal Flood Insurance – coverage for qualifying residents and businesses in flood prone regions through the National Flood Insurance Act, a federally subsidized flood insurance program enacted in 1968.

-Federally Reinsured Crop – crop insurance coverage that is either wholly or in part reinsured by the Federal Crop Insurance Corporation (FCIC) under the Standard Reinsurance Agreement (SRA).
+Federally Reinsured Crop – crop insurance coverage that is either wholly or in part reinsured the Federal Crop Insurance Corporation (FCIC) under the Standard Reinsurance Agreement (SRA).
 This includes the following products: Multiple Peril Crop Insurance (MPCI); Catastrophic Insurance, Crop Revenue Coverage (CRC); Income Protection and Revenue Assurance.

 Fees Payable – fees incurred but not yet paid.

 FEMA – Federal Emergency Management Agency – an independent agency, tasked with responding to, planning for, mitigating and recovery efforts of natural disasters.